 One of the most common problems we see from authors are unrealistic expectations about what a book will get them.

 So many authors have fantasies in their head surrounding their book, and those fantasies lead them to make bad decisions about their book.
-A book is a wonderful thing and can help both you and your readers immensely, but it doesn’t work well unless you have realistic expectations for what it can get you.
+A book is a wonderful thing and can help both you and your readers immensely, but it doesn’t work well unless you have realistic expectations for what writing a book can get you.

 I’m going to walk you through the most common unrealistic expectations authors have, then explain realistic expectations for a non-fiction book.